Pessimistic Model-based Offline Reinforcement Learning under Partial Coverage: Pessimistic Model-based Offline RL

 We first introduce a general model-based algorithm that has a PAC guarantee of the suboptimality gap under partial coverage defined with a newly introduced concentrability coefficient.
-The algorithm takes a realizable model class as input, and outputs a policy that is as good as any comparator policy that is covered by the offline data in the sense of the bounded concentrability coefficient.
-Notably, here the algorithm works for any MDPs.
+The algorithm takes a realizable model class as input and outputs a policy that is as good as any comparator policy that is covered by the offline data in the sense of the bounded concentrability coefficient.